Super League (Indonesia): East Region only

-Qualification criteria for 2026–27 Asian competitions
+Qualification criteria for 2027–28 Asian competitions

-The 2025–26 Super League champions will qualify for the 2026–27 AFC Champions League Two qualifying play-offs, while the runner-up will qualify for the 2026–27 AFC Challenge League qualifying play-offs.
+The 2026–27 Super League champions will qualify for the 2027–28 AFC Champions League Two group stage, while the runner-up will qualify for the 2027–28 AFC Champions League Two qualifying play-offs.

 The number of places allocated to Indonesian clubs in AFC competitions is dependent upon the position the country holds in the AFC coefficient rankings, which are calculated based on the performance of teams in AFC competitions over the previous eight years.

 Performance in Asian competition

 Indonesian football clubs have participated in various Asian competitions organized by the Asian Football Confederation (AFC), including the AFC Champions League and the AFC Cup.
 PSMS Medan was the first Indonesian club to compete in Asia, securing fourth place in the 1970 Asian Champion Club Tournament.

+The highest finish is third place achieved by two clubs: Kramayudha Tiga Berlian in the 1986 Asian Club Championship and Pelita Jaya in the 1991 Asian Club Championship.

 Other notable performances include Persipura Jayapura reaching the AFC Cup semifinals in 2014 and PSM Makassar advancing to the ASEAN final in 2022.
 As of 2024, the AFC has restructured its club competitions, renaming them as the AFC Champions League Elite, AFC Champions League Two, and AFC Challenge League.
 Despite these efforts, Indonesian clubs have yet to secure a major continental title.